 When to Apply

-NMF grant pre-proposals may be submitted at anytime.
-No deadlines exist.
+NMF grant pre-proposals will be accepted according to deadlines established by each program.
 Full applications may require board approval, which is occurs on a monthly basis.
 Applicants are strongly encouraged to contact NMF grant staff prior to submitting the pre-proposal.
-The grant review process can take up to 30 days after the full grant application is received.
+The grant review process can take up to 60 days after the full grant application is received depending on the program.

 How to Apply